Easy Chocolate Bundt Cake Recipe

 Box cake to bakery cake!

-In addition to the pudding mix, extra eggs and sour cream also contribute to making this go from a regular box cake to a divinely delicious bakery cake.
+In addition to the pudding mix, extra eggs also contribute to making this go from a regular box cake to a divinely delicious bakery cake.
 It also adds flavor and richness, resulting in a cake that will be gobbled up in minutes.

 Quick & easy…whips up in minutes!